Fano threefolds in positive characteristic IV

-\begin{proof} First of all, we prove that the above commutative diagram except for $g_{31}$.
+\begin{proof} First of all, we construct the above commutative diagram except for $g_{31}$.
 Only (I) of (\ref{n-pic3-vol}) holds, i.e., there exists a conic bundle structure $\varphi : X \to \P^2$.
 By Theorem \ref{t-ele-tr-P2}, $\varphi$ is of type 2-27-vs-2-32 or 2-32-vs-2-35.
-In any case, we get a contraction $f_2 : X \to W$ of type $E_1$ (recall that $W$ is of No. 2-32).
+In any case, we get a contraction $f_2 : X \to W$ of type $E_1$ (recall that $W$ is of No.\ 2-32).
 Let $B_W$ be the blowup centre of $f_2$.
-By Theorem \ref{t-ele-tr-P2}, $-K_W \cdot B_W = 6$.
+Again by Theorem \ref{t-ele-tr-P2}, $-K_W \cdot B_W = 6$.
 Since (II) of (\ref{n-pic3-vol}) does not hold, $B_W$ is a subsection for both contractions $g_{22} : W \to \P^2$ and $g_{23} : W \to \P^2$.
 By $-K_W \cdot B_W = 6$, $B_W$ is of bidegree $(1, 2)$ or $(2, 1)$.
 It follows from Theorem \ref{t-ele-tr-P2} that we get the above commutative diagram except for $g_{31}$.
+Moreover, (a), (b), (c)', (d), and (e) hold. \begin{enumerate} \item[(c)'] $f_3$ is of type $E_1$, $p_a(B_3)= 0$, $-K_{Y_3} \cdot B_3 = 10$. \end{enumerate}